 After a convincing neutral-site win over Georgia Tech last Sunday, Northwestern returned home for a Windy City clash against DePaul, and things got out of hand fast Saturday.

-Junior forward Nick Martinelli got things rolling with the ’Cats’ first basket, and graduate student guard Ty Berry, still searching for consistency this season, drained a three, then followed it up with a steal on the other end.
+Junior forward Nick Martinelli got things rolling with the ’Cats’ first basket, and graduate student guard Ty Berry, who has still been searching for consistency this season, drained a three, and followed it up with a steal on the other end.
 Berry’s defensive play led to an alley-oop finish from graduate student center Matthew Nicholson, who slammed home his first of two dunks before the first media timeout.

 NU’s defense suffocated DePaul early, forcing turnovers and turning them into easy points.
 The ‘Cats scored 15 points off 14 first half Blue Demon turnovers and recorded 10 steals in the opening turnovers.